 What happens if we decline the offer?

 Nothing further is owed.
-If a charity decides not to accept a valuation, the items are returned to the shop free of charge by tracked, insured delivery.
+If a charity decides not to accept a valuation, the items are returned to the shop free of charge by tracked, signed-for delivery.
 The choice rests entirely with the charity, and a declined offer carries no cost.

 When and how is the charity paid?